Dear Friend Malayalam Movie

 The performances in the movie are all very good.
 Basil Joseph has the funniest lines in the movie and has a knack for comedy.
 Darshana Rajendran brings a great deal of authenticity to the role of the mental health expert.
 Tovino Thomas also has an interesting role with a bit more depth and nuances.
-Arjun Lal, Monica Mahendru, and Arjun Radhakrishnan are all excellent in their respective roles.
+Arjun Lal, Sanchana Natarajan, and Arjun Radhakrishnan are all excellent in their respective roles.
 Jaffar Idukki is just brilliant in one scene.
 We know everything we want to know about the character he plays from that scene itself.

 Another notable aspect of the film is editing.
 I liked how Deepu Joseph connects one scene from the present to another moment from the past without breaking the sense of continuity.
 Shyju Khalid's night-time photography is also exceptional.